BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 ####  52\.
 AWS Systems Manager

-**52.1.  **Systems Manager may collect and transmit to AWS information regarding your use of the Services, including inventory items (e.g., application inventory and custom inventory items); parameters; configuration data (e.g., network and state configuration); telemetry and diagnostics data;
-update history and registry keys; resource groups; and patch metadata (“Systems Information”).
-Systems Information may be used by AWS to improve the Service.

-**52.2.  **Certain features of this Service include functionality that allows notifications to be sent to a contact channel (e.g., telephone number, email address).
+**52.1.  **Certain features of this Service include functionality that allows notifications to be sent to a contact channel (e.g., telephone number, email address).
 Your use of these features instructs us to send notifications (e.g., SMS/voice messages/emails) to the contact channels entered in the applicable